Millet from Birdseed That Turned Into Superfood

-Millet a birdseed that turned to superfood
+Millet the birdseed that turned into superfood

 Is the ancient grain Millet a superfood?
 Let us rediscover the good old Millet!
 It is a superfood because the small granules contain many valuable nutrients.

 If you think about millet flasks hanging from your birdcage, you may have missed a trend.
 Health-conscious eaters are rediscovering the little gold grains and praising them.
 And rightly so, because you can consider Millet a superfood.

 What makes Millet so special?

 It is the oldest grain ever.
 In the Mediterranean and China, findings suggest that people baked millet bread 8,000 years ago.
 I Europe, Millet was highly esteemed until the triumph of the potato in the late Middle Ages.

 There are fairy tales about Sweet Millet Porridge by the German Grimm Brothers.
 The story tells how people got satisfied and free from poverty and hunger with the porridge.
 Millet still plays a significant role in the global food supply and is a staple food, especially in Africa and Asia.

 Different kinds of Millet

 Botanically, Millet belongs to the family of sweet grasses.
 There are more than 600 species worldwide.
 There are two main groups: Millet with small and Sorghum with larger grains.

 These include, among others, the miniature Millet, also called Teff.
 The term mini-millet fits the small grains very well, 150 Teff-grains are just as big as a single grain of wheat.